 serious injury - an injury that needs medical care by a doctor or dentist beyond first aid

 Staff to Child Ratio - number of staff required to care for a group of children determined by the type of care and ages of the children

 substantiated complaint - a complaint that is investigated by the Office of Child Care Licensing and proven true

-sustantiated child abuse - the results of an investigation with findings that confirm physical, mental, or emotional maltreatment of a child; sexual molestation of a child; or depriving a child of necessary care, which either caused serious harm or created a substantial risk of serious harm.
+sustantiated child abuse - the results of an investigation with the findings that confirm physical, mental, or emotional maltreatment of a child; sexual molestation of a child; or depriving a child of necessary care, which has either caused serious harm or created a substantial risk of serious harm.

 unsubstantiated complaint - a complaint that is investigated by the Office of Child Care Licensing and there is not enough evidence to prove the alleged violation occurred